 Dean made his Carve debut as a piper leading the Carvers Parade in 2011

-Stuart has been a day volunteer at the Carve for a few years now has now retired
+Stuart has been a day volunteer at the Carve for a few years and has now retired

 from being a Mechanical Engineering consultant, he brings a wealth of experience to the event.
 Coordinating set up and clear up, Stuart leads a team of volunteers to provide behind the scenes support that makes it all happen as long as there is a supply of bacon rolls, tea and coffee.